Lauro199471/MessageQueue_cecs326/README.md

 IPC_EXCL (0x00000400): Return an error if the IPC_CREAT flag is set and the message queue already exists.

-Return value: If successful, the return value will be the message queue identifier (a nonnegative integer [ msqid ]), otherwise -1 with errno indicating the error.
+Return value: If successful, the return value will be the message queue identifier (a nonnegative integer , msqid), otherwise -1 with errno indicating the error.